wp-plugins/the-welcomizer/readme.txt

 = 1.3.5.1 =

 * Transferred methods into the new TwizMenu class.
-* Major and minor fixes...
+* Major and minor fixes.

 = 1.3.5 =